vipmaurya/googlecloudpipeline/wdio-omdb-automation/README.md

-# PoplyXP CMS UI Automation Framework with WebDriveriO
+# Sample Automation Framework with WDIO

-This repository contains the automation testing framework developed for testing the CMS implementation for PopflyXP.
 This example used `wdio` test runner.
 This example is configured to run in the AWS project via docker-compose, and can be also run in local mode, but it doesn't need the local Selenium standalone server.